-If you need assistance, visit our website or call us.
+If you need assistance, visit our website at www.infocus.com/service or call us.
+Check out our HOW TO section there for additional information on using this projector for home theater or gaming applications.
 See the inside of the back cover for support contact information.

 This product is backed by a limited warranty.
 An extended warranty plan may be purchased from your dealer.
 When sending the projector in for repair, we recommend shipping the unit in its original packing material, or having a professional packaging company pack the unit.
 Please insure your shipment for its full value.